 - Glass mason jar (for infusing the oil)

 - 8-ounce glass bottle with lid

-- Screw on the lid and shake well to combine.
+- Screw the lid on well and shake to combine.

 - While filling up the tub, pour 1–2 tablespoons under the running faucet.
 Allow the oils to disperse throughout the water before climbing in.
-Soak for 30 minutes then gently towel off.
+Soak for 30 minutes, then gently towel off.